SFX818/team-6-frontend/README.md

 ## Major Hurdles
 Mapbox.
 Mapbox was our biggest hurdle.
 The biggest challenge was probably because the Covid-19 API has different endpoints depending on the level of data you're looking for, so the endpoint has to dynamically change depending on the search terms.

+Getting the site deployed on the front end was also a huge challenge.
+Some of the parts of the site would work, then they wouldn't.
+We tried both Surge and Netlify for hosting, but because those are primarily for static sites, the dynamic parts of our site would throw errors.
+Currently researching other options and workarounds.

 ## Acknowledgements
 We used the following tutorials to troubleshoot our Mapbox problems: